quixio/quix-streams/docs/connectors/sources/custom-sources.md

 ## Stateful Source

 The recommended parent class to create new sources that need a state.
 Subclass of [`Source`](custom-sources.md#source).

-Use the [`state`](../../api-reference/sources.md#statefulsourcestate) property to access the `State` object.
-To commit the changes call [`flush`](../../api-reference/sources.md#statefulsourceflush).
+### Fault Tolerance & Recovery
 Stateful sources store the state in memory.
-To prevent data loss when the application restarts the store is backed by a changelog topic in Kafka.
-On startup the application will consume the changelog topic to rebuild the source state.
-For more information see the [stateful application documentation](../../advanced/stateful-processing.md).
+To prevent data loss when the application restarts, the store is backed by a changelog topic in Kafka.

-The `State` lifecycle is tied to the store transaction.
-If no valid transaction exist, a new transaction is created by the [`state`](../../api-reference/sources.md#statefulsourcestate) property. [`Flush`](../../api-reference/sources.md#statefulsourceflush) will commit the transaction to the store and ensure all messages are produced.
-When the transaction is commited all `State` are invalidated and cannot be used.
-You must acquire a fresh `State` from the [`state`](../../api-reference/sources.md#statefulsourcestate) property.
+On startup, the application will consume the changelog topic to rebuild the source state.

+### How to Use State in Sources
+There are two main moving parts:

+- The [`StatefulSource.state`](../../api-reference/sources.md#statefulsourcestate) property - use it to access the [`State`](../../api-reference/state.md#state) object which provides an interface to update and retrieve keys from the state.
+- The [`StatefulSource.flush`](../../api-reference/sources.md#statefulsourceflush) method - call it to commit the state changes and the progress of the Source.

+In Stateful sources, the lifecycle of the [`State`](../../api-reference/state.md#state) object is tied to the store transaction.
+When the [`StatefulSource.flush`](../../api-reference/sources.md#statefulsourceflush) is called, it commits the current store transaction to guarantee that the state changes are saved.

+After that, the [`State`](../../api-reference/state.md#state) returned by [`StatefulSource.state`](../../api-reference/sources.md#statefulsourcestate) is no longer valid, and you must call [`StatefulSource.state`](../../api-reference/sources.md#statefulsourcestate) again to get a fresh [`State`](../../api-reference/state.md#state) instance.

 We recommend always accessing the `State` through the [`state`](../../api-reference/sources.md#statefulsourcestate) property as it handles the lifecycle for you.

-Example subclass:
+To learn more about the State, see the [Stateful Processing page](../../advanced/stateful-processing.md) and For more information, see [`quixstreams.sources.base.StatefulSource`](../../api-reference/sources.md#statefulsource) API docs.

+**Example subclass:**

 ```python
 import sys